-There’s a lot of information out there about breast augmentation surgery, and it all can be overwhelming, especially if you've never had this type of operation before.
-There are so many what ifs, and perhaps even anxiety or anxiousness leading up to it.
-But if you prepare yourself for the weeks and days leading up to your surgery, as well as those that come after, your nerves will be eased and you will have a much more positive experience.
+There’s a lot of information out there about breast augmentation surgery, and it all can be overwhelming (especially if you've never had this type of operation before!).
+Your mind runs through all the "what-ifs," and of course the anxiety leading up to it takes it toll.
+Make the experience as positive as possible.
+Prepare yourself for the weeks leading up to your surgery (as well as for the post-op period), and ease your your nerves.

-We’ve gathered some handy tips and suggestions for taking the best care of yourself pre- and post-operation so that you can have the best outcome.
-We organized it all into a timeline, letting you know exactly what to do and when.
+Here are some handy tips and suggestions for taking the best care of yourself pre- and post-operation, so you'll know exactly what to do and when.
 Get those ice packs ready!

-___ If you smoke, quit for 4-6 weeks prior to surgery.
+- Ceasing Nicotine Usage.
+If you smoke, quit for four to six weeks prior to surgery.
 If you cannot quit, cut back as much as you possibly can.
 This is especially true if you are having a breast lift.
 Smoking reduces the oxygen levels in the blood, which will inhibit healing.
 In patients having breast lifts, this could lead to necrosis (tissue death).

-___ Do abdominal exercises to help strengthen those muscles.
+- Building Abdominal Strength.
+Do abdominal exercises to help strengthen those muscles.
 You will be using them a lot after surgery, so the stronger they are, the better.
-Also, stretching the upper body as well as strength training with low weights, will help with your posture and strength level following surgery.
+Stretching your upper body, as well as strength training with low weights, helps with your posture and strength level following surgery.

-___ Make sure you have someone to take you home after surgery and stay with you for at least 24 hours, preferably the first 48 hours.
-This is very important; you won’t know the extent of your physical limitations until after the surgery, and you need someone who will make sure you will be comfortable and safe.
+- Designating a Chauffeur.
+Make sure you have someone to take you home after surgery and stay with you for at least 24 hours, and ideally during the first 48 hours.
+This is very important; you won’t know the extent of your physical limitations until after the surgery, and you need someone who will ensure your comfort and safety.

-___ If you are ill and suffering from something such as a cold or virus, you will want to address it immediately, for an illness could cause your surgery to be rescheduled.
-Patients should be in good health prior to a breast augmentation to prevent complications.
+- Sick?
+Abort Mission!
+If you are ill, even from something such as a sinus infection or cold, address it immediately.
+An illness will likely postpone your surgery.
+Patients must be in good health prior to a breast augmentation to prevent complications.

-__ Get your pre-operative tests out of the way, including a mammogram, which is required for women over the age of 30.
-Test results should be to your surgeon's office no later than three days before your pre-operative visit.
+- Getting Tested.
+Get your pre-operative tests out of the way, including a mammogram, which is required for women who are older than 30.
+Test results must be in your surgeon's office no later than three days before your pre-operative visit.

-___ Be sure you've made necessary arrangements.
-This means scheduling time off of work to recovery from your breast augmentation (on average, 5-7 days) and pinpointing someone to help with housework, children and any duties that would normally require you to be physical or mobile (driving).
-You will want this support person to also provide companionship and emotional support, so choose this person wisely.
+Schedule time off of work for recovery (on average, five to seven days) and pinpoint someone to help with housework, children and any duties that normally require physical or mobile activity (driving).
+You will need this person for companionship and emotional support, so choose wisely.

-___ Shop for your post-surgical bra.
-While a post-operative bra will be provided to you, and to which you will wear right after surgery, many women like to purchase a more comfortable bra or camisole and tank top (with built-in bras, of course) that they can wear for the first 4-6 weeks.
-Get recommendations from your surgeon as to which he believes will offer the most support without sacrificing comfort.
+- Shop for your post-surgical bra.
+While you'll receive a post-operative bra right after surgery, many women purchase a more comfortable bra or camisole and tank top (with built-in bras, of course) that they can wear for the first four to six weeks.
+Get recommendations from your surgeon on what offers the most support without sacrificing comfort.

-___ Ask your surgeon if you can take Arnica Montana for bruising and swelling after the surgery.
+- Inquire.
+Ask your surgeon if you can take Mountain arnica (Arnica Montana) for bruising and swelling after the surgery.
 Ask your surgeon about this prior to surgery, and only take it with their approval.

 The Week of Breast Augmentation Surgery

-___ You won’t feel like doing much of anything for the first few days or even a week following surgery, so have a good supply of magazines, books, and DVDs on hand.
-(Comedies are not recommended, especially if you have implants placed under the muscle, because they make you laugh, which causes your pectoral muscles to tighten/contract.)
+- Stock up on Entertainment.
+You won’t feel like doing much of anything for the first few days or even a week following surgery, so have a good supply of magazines, books, and DVDs on hand (comedies are not recommended, especially if you have implants placed under the muscle, because they make you laugh, which causes your pectoral muscles to tighten/contract).

-___ Since you will be asked to avoid lifting your arms above your shoulders—this could lead to your surgical incision opening—and will be in no condition to bend low or hunch over, you will want to shave your underarms and any other regions at this time.
-Those who are having an armpit incision (transaxillary) or navel incision (trans-umbilical)will need to shave two or more days before.
-Shaving results in mini abrasions to the skin, which can boost bacterial levels and your risk for infection.
+- Shave Early.
+Since you must avoid lifting your arms above your shoulders after surgery (this could lead to your surgical incision opening) and will be in no condition to bend low or hunch over, you need to shave your underarms and any other regions at this time.
+Shaving results in mini abrasions to the skin that can boost bacterial levels and your risk for infection, which is why it is best to do this well before your augmentation.
+If you are having an armpit incision (transaxillary) or navel incision (trans-umbilical), you need to shave two or more days before.

 A Few Days Before Breast Augmentation Surgery

-___ Drink a lot of water in the days prior to your surgery.
-This may help ward off nausea after your surgery.
+- Stay Hydrated.
+Drink a lot of water in the days prior to your surgery.
+This may help ward off nausea after your augmentation.

-___ Clean your house and do all your laundry a day or two before your surgery so that you don't have to worry about it for a while after your breast augmentation.
+- Clean the House.
+Clean your house and do all your laundry a day or two before your surgery so you don't have to worry about it for a while after your breast augmentation.

-___ Walk through your house with your elbows held close to your sides.
-This will give you an idea of how you'll feel for the first few days after surgery.
+- Tuck Those Elbows.
+Walk through your house with your elbows held close to your sides.
+This gives you an idea of how you'll feel for the first few days after surgery.
 Anything you cannot reach, such as snacks and dishes, you will need to move to a more accessible location.

-___ Go grocery shopping, enough to last a couple weeks.
-In case you don’t have much of an appetite post-op, stock up on simple and light foods such as crackers, pudding, soup, applesauce, fruit, etc. Nutritional drinks like Ensure or Boost will give you the vitamins and nutrients your body needs if you really don't feel like eating anything.
+- Shop for Groceries.
+Go grocery shopping, enough to last a couple weeks.
+In case you don’t have much of an appetite during post-op, stock up on simple and light foods such as crackers, pudding, soup, applesauce, fruit, etc. Nutritional drinks like Ensure or Boost will give you the vitamins and nutrients your body needs if you really don't feel like eating anything.

-___ Buy four bags of frozen fruit (vegetables smell bad when they start thawing) to use for swelling.
-Two of these bags can be kept in the freezer while you are using the other two.
-(Another option is to put crushed ice in a Ziploc bag or to purchase reusable ice packs from the drugstore.)
+- Get Fruity, Not Leafy.
+Buy four bags of frozen fruit (vegetables smell bad when they start thawing) to use for swelling.
+Two of these bags can be kept in the freezer while you are using the other two (you can also use crushed ice in a Ziploc bag or to purchase reusable ice packs from the drugstore).

-___ Purchase a rich body cream or lotion to use on your breasts.
-Your skin may get dry due to stretching.
-(If you have a nipple or crease incision, take good care not to get any lotion on your incision until it is completely closed).
+- Stay Moisturized.
+Purchase a rich body cream or lotion to use on your breasts.
+Your skin may get dry due to stretching (if you have a nipple or crease incision, take good care not to get any lotion on your incision until it is completely closed).

-___ Contact your support person and ensure he or she is on the same page with you.
-This person should understand all of your post-operative needs/instructions.
+Also, ensure your contact person is on the same page with you and understands all of your post-operative needs/instructions.

 24 Hours Before Breast Augmentation Surgery

-___ Make sure you have your surgeon’s phone number, as well as emergency and/or after-hours numbers, entered into your cell phone and posted next to any landlines.
+- Put Your Surgeon on Speed Dial.
+Make sure you have your surgeon’s phone number, as well as emergency and/or after-hours numbers, stored into your cell phone and posted next to any landlines.

-___ Remove any nail polish from fingers and toes.
-(Oxygen levels are sometimes monitored just by looking at the color of the nail bed.)
+- Nail Polish?
+Remove It.
+Remove any nail polish from your fingers and toes.
+Your surgeon sometimes monitors your oxygen levels by looking at the color of your nail bed.

 The Day of Breast Augmentation Surgery

-___ Wear loose-fitting clothes to surgery.
-A button-down or zip-up top is preferable, with leggings and slip-on shoes.
+- Stay Comfortable.
+Wear loose-fitting clothes to surgery.
+A button-down or zip-up top with leggings and slip-on shoes is preferable.

 Taking Care of Yourself After a Breast Augmentation

-___ Wear your surgeon-supplied surgical bra and compression bands until told otherwise by your doctor.
+- Don the Support Bra.
+Wear your surgeon-supplied surgical bra and compression bands until you doctor tells you otherwise.
 After this stint, you will need to wear a supportive bra (underwire or push-up) for at least six weeks.

-___ Do not take certain medications, herbs and supplements (e.g., aspirin, garlic supplements, or ibuprofen) for at least two weeks after your surgery.
-Talk with your doctor before taking any over-the-counter drug or vitamin/herbal remedy or supplement.
+- Avoid Certain Meds.
+Do not take certain medications, herbs and supplements (e.g., aspirin, garlic supplements, or ibuprofen) for at least two weeks after your surgery.
+Talk with your doctor about taking any over-the-counter drug or vitamin/herbal remedy or supplement.

-___ Your surgeon will most likely mark you prior to surgery.
-These blue markings can be removed with rubbing alcohol or fingernail polish remover.
+- Remove Markings.
+Your surgeon will most likely mark you prior to surgery.
+You can remove these markings with rubbing alcohol or fingernail polish remover.
 Make sure you do not get this on your incisions.

-___ Do not submerge your incisions in water until they’re completely closed (e.g., don’t go swimming, take baths or get in a hot tub).
+- Avoid Pool Dips.
+Do not submerge your incisions in water until they’re completely closed (e.g., don’t go swimming, take baths or get in a hot tub).
 This could take about two weeks.
-Doing so can introduce bacteria and/or infection.
+You risk introducing bacteria and/or infection into your incisions.

-___ Do not shower for the first few days after surgery.
-Your surgeon will give you the green light when to do so.
-When he or she does, make sure the water isn't too hot and dry your wounds well.
-A towel may suffice, but using a hairdryer on a low setting will work better.
+- Avoid Showering.
+Do not shower for the first few days after surgery.
+Your surgeon will green light you on this when it is time.
+Make sure the water isn't too hot, and dry your wounds well.
+A towel may suffice, but using a hairdryer on a low setting works better.

-___ Get a lot of rest.
+- Take It Easy...A Lot.
+Get a lot of rest.
 Even if you feel you’re having an easy recovery, it’s important to remember that your body has been through a lot, and it will take a while for you to heal on the inside.
-The body needs energy to promote good healing, so rest as much as you can.
-Don't push yourself to do too much too soon.
+The body needs inactivity and energy to promote good healing, so rest as much as you can.
+Don't push yourself to do too much, too soon.

-___ Keep a journal.
-Write down how you're doing from day to day, what aches and pains you're experiencing, the amount of swelling, etc. This will help track your progress and be a handy reference when you visit your doctor post-op.
+- Document Everything.
+Keep a journal.
+Write down how you're doing from day to day, the aches and pains you experience, the amount of swelling, etc. This helps track your progress, and is a handy reference when you visit your doctor post-op.

-___ Take “after” photos from the front and sides.
-This will also help track your progress.
-You will most likely be looking at your new breasts often, which makes it hard to notice the small changes that take place daily.
-(In photos with clothing, wear the same outfit you took the “before” photos in.)
+- Don't Forget Photos.
+Take “after” photos from the front and sides.
+This also helps track your progress.
+You will most likely look at your new breasts often, which makes it hard to notice the small changes that take place daily (in photos with clothing, wear the same outfit you took the “before” photos in).

-___ You will most likely have swelling after your surgery.
-Do not take a diuretic unless your surgeon has approved it.
+- Avoid Coffee.
+You will most likely have swelling after your surgery.
+Do not take a diuretic (or drink natural diuretics like coffee) unless your surgeon has approved it.
 Drinking lots of water and moving around a bit will help the swelling dissipate.